JHSchlegel/mechinterp-diffusion/README.md

 ## Usage Workflow

 The following sections describe the main workflow for using this repository.
-For more detailed usage, please refer to the scripts in the `scripts/` directory.
+For more detailed usage, please refer to the scripts in the `scripts/` directory as well as to the docstrings in the beginning of the python scripts.

 ### 1. Prepare Prompt Datasets

-Before you can extract activations or train models, you need to prepare the prompt datasets.
+Before we can extract activations or train models, we need to prepare the prompt datasets.
 This is done using the `prepare_prompt_datasets.py` script.

 ```bash
 cd mechinterp_diffusion/scripts